 - Only address the issues in the fact pattern that pertain to the question.
+The key for doing well on an essay is determining the exact issues the examiners want you to discuss.
 The majority of the time the call of the question – the question prompts at the end – specifically tell you what to discuss.

 - Similarly, only state the rule(s) of law that are applicable to the analysis of the issues.
 For example, you will receive no points for stating an exception to a legal rule that is completely irrelevant to the fact pattern or issues.